nupurchatterjee01-com/Telecom-Customer-Churn-Analysis/README.md

 Business Meaning:
 Cross-selling value-added services can improve retention and increase customer loyalty.

-h)Churn by Tenure Group :
+g)Churn by Tenure Group :
 Customers in their first year (0–12 months) account for the highest churn volume.

 Story: